hoomanlogic/errl/README.md

 # Errl

-Error Reporting Client and API
+Error Reporting Client and API.
+To err is hooman; to errl is musheen.

 ### Getting Started